Where Dead Voices Gather

 Where Dead Voices Gather is a book by Nick Tosches.
 It is, in part, a biography of Emmett Miller, one of the last minstrel singers.
 Just as importantly, it depicts Tosches' search for information about Miller, about whom he initially wrote in his book Country: The Twisted Roots of Rock and Roll.
 It is also a study of minstrelsy and its connection to American folk music, country music, the blues and ultimately, rock and roll.
 In that way, it is a companion volume to his other books of music journalism, Country and Unsung Heroes of Rock N' Roll.

+Critical reception

+Nick Kent of The Guardian described the book as "less of a journey and more of a long, intermittently entertaining and revealing ramble.